 - Section one: (One page) Produce a detailed genogram of your family of origin covering at least three generations (going back to your grandparents).
-The genogram may be hand drawn but I prefer that you use a genogram software program.
-Programs will be discussed in class.
-DUE: September 30th - Section two: (2-4 pages) In narrative form, write a systemic analysis of your family of origin, referring back to the genogram.
+The genogram may be hand drawn or you can use a genogram software program.
+Go to www.genopro.com and you will be have free access to the genopro software program for 90 days.
+DUE: WEEK 4 May 27th - Section two: (2-4 pages) In narrative form, write a systemic analysis of your family of origin, referring back to the genogram.
 Issues you should cover include boundaries (within the family as well as between the family and the world), hierarchies, subsystems, alliances, rules (spoken and unspoken), feedback loops, adaptability, cohesion, power, attachment styles, cutoffs, family myths, significant losses, communication style and patterns, triangles, homeostatic regulation, inclusion and intimacy.
-YOU DO NOT NEED

-TO INCLUDE ALL THESE ISSUES.
 You must give specific behavioral examples to back up your analysis.
 Don't just say, for example, that there were strong intergenerational boundaries, discuss the specific behaviors that demonstrated that those boundaries existed.